EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 Sanctioning the Russian Direct Investment Fund and associated actors

-New export bans for technology, machinery, metals, plastics, and chemicals totaling approximately EUR 2.5 billion
+New export bans on technology, machinery, metals, plastics, and chemicals amounting to approximately EUR 2.5 billion.

-Review and Adjust Compliance Management System: Review export control, subsidiaries, and third-country relations, reassess, and document.
+Review and Adjust Compliance Management System: Check, reassess, and document export control, subsidiaries, and third-country relationships.

 Update Sanction List Screening and KYC Processes

-Revise Contractual Agreements/Terms and Conditions: Systematically integrate No Russia clauses, intellectual property provisions, and sanctions clauses.
+Revise Contracts/General Terms and Conditions: Systematically integrate No Russia clauses, intellectual property rules, and sanction clauses.

-Involve Subsidiaries: Implement instructions, training, responsibilities, and controls.
+Involve Subsidiaries: Implement directives, training, responsibilities, and controls.

-Communication & Training: Introduce guidance notes and training for affected company departments (procurement, sales).
+Communication & Training: Introduce guidance notes and training for affected business areas (procurement, sales).

 INN.LAW – Your Partner for Sanctions Compliance

-The legal requirements are growing — we help you keep track and take targeted action.
-Whether export processes, contractual clauses, or compliance structures: We provide clear, well-founded advice with an eye for the essentials.
+The legal demands are growing – we help you keep an overview and act purposefully.
+Whether export processes, contract clauses, or compliance structures: We provide clear, well-founded advice with a focus on what matters.